 - Upload an essay of no more than 500-words that responds specifically to the prompt below.

 The essay is perhaps the most crucial part of your honors application.
 The program is very selective and is seeking a wide range of perspectives, experiences, and skills in our incoming class.
+The admissions committee is looking for evidence of both intellectual passion and commitment to making the Honors Program a more vibrant community.
 Please show us your potential in an essay responding directly and clearly to this prompt:

 The USU Honors Program is looking for a diverse group of students with academic passion and the ability to share ideas across disciplines.
 Write an essay (500-word maximum) that describes thoughtfully and in detail one moment during high school (i.e. not an entire class or ongoing activity) when you became very excited about a specific idea, assignment, or activity connected with a class.
 How and why did this particular moment spark your interest?
 How do you plan to pursue and develop that intellectual passion in the University Honors Program, and how might you share that passion with students both in and outside of your future major?

 Please note that applications will only be processed if students submit all documents

 and complete all four steps of the application, as outlined above.
 All submitted documents should include student's first and last name in file name.